quantumjim/ibmqx-user-guides/rst/full-user-guide/003-Multiple_Qubits_Gates_and_Entangled_States/000-Multiple_Qubits_Gates_and_Entangled_States.rst

-Multiple Qubits, Gates, and Entangled States
+Multi-Qubit Gates and Entangled States
 ============================================